isxGames/isxScripts/EverQuest2/Scripts/EQ2Craft/README.md

-==EQ2Craft

-This directory contains the support files used with the /craft command included with ISXEQ2.
-The author and collaborators working on /craft work with another (private) repository and then the files are copied here by Amadeus so that the ISXEQ2 patcher has the files available for download without authentication.

-If you are interested in working on /craft, please send Amadeus a PM on IRC.
+##EQ2Craft

+This is the EQ2Craft script included with ISXEQ2.
+If you wish to add new features to the script, or submit any changes, fixes, etc. simply make a pull request here on github and then let Amadeus know on Discord.